richban/pcpp-2017/exercises/week5/ANSWERS.md

 The order is different because the faster PageGetter pushes its WebPage in the queue first, regardeless of the order they were emitted by the URLProducer.

+### Task 7
+*Explain why your bounded blocking queue works and why it is thread-safe.*

+The internal queue implementation uses two indexes: `head` is used when pushing elements, and since it marks the last occupied position, is to be circularly incremented before a new item is inserted; `last` is used when popping elements, and it is circluarly incremented after the element is inserted, because it points to the first free position.
+In order to differentiate an empty queue from a full one, empty elements are marked with a null value, which has the additional benefit of clearing unused reference to objects.
+Concurrency wise, the two accessor methods are `syncornized`, due to every operation inside them needing either atomicity or lock acquisition.
+As the code spells, in `put()` a thread waits until the queue is no longer full, while in `take()` a thread is blocked until the queue is not empty anymore.
+At the end of both methods `notifyAll()` is called, so as to unblock waiting threads, and possibly allowing them to complete the method execution. `while` constructs are used to check waiting conditions in order to face spurious wake-up and due to the usage of `notifyAll()`. `notify()` could have been used as well, but it would have required two separate objects used as condition variables.